 “Take a book.
 Leave a book.”

 Little free libraries are popping up in neighbourhoods all over the place.
 My daughter has one for children’s books outside their house.
-Hadrian gets to meet the neighbours, pet their dogs, and see if anyone’s left a book about Minecraft.
+Our grandson gets to meet the neighbours, pet their dogs, and see if anyone’s left a book about Minecraft.